 When using block ink, the ink needs to be applied with a roller.
 I placed ink onto a disposable paper and use the roller to apply the ink onto the hand.
 This requires a lot of patience as there will be a few prints that may have empty (bald) spots on the print.
-Its best to continue retrying until the entire print is fully captured.
+It’s best to continue retrying until the entire print is fully captured.
 After all, the last thing one would ever want is to lose important details.
 Then carefully gliding the back of a spoon or knife under the paper to finalize the print is also an exercise in patience.
-I took me 7 tries of my own palm before I was finally satisfied.
+I took me 7 tries of my palm before I was finally satisfied.

 The Index Finger is Palmistry is equivalent to Jupiter (learning, expansion, financial gain.).
 The middle finger is Saturn (discipline, hard work, restrictions, karma.)
-The ring finger is Apollo/Sun (creativity, creation, soul.) and finally the pinky is Mercury (communication, siblings, the mind.)
+The ring finger is Apollo/Sun (creativity, creation, soul.) and finally, the pinky is Mercury (communication, siblings, the mind.)
 The same astrological meanings apply.
-The mount of Venus is around the thumb which rules love life.
+The mount of Venus is around the thumb, which rules love life.

 In my research, finding good sources on timing was like finding a needle in a haystack.
-However they are enclosed in the diagram.
+However, they are enclosed in the diagram.

-In the next few articles I will cover finances and love in the palm.
+In the next few articles, I will cover finances and love in the palm.